Fun Looks for Teen Bedroom Doors

 The right ribbons can make or break a decor.
 When it comes to enhancing the entryway of a teen’s bedroom, ribbons can add a lot of pizzazz and character.
 Cut a wooden dowel or use a spring tension rod that spans the width of the bedroom door frame.
 It should be securely wedged in the frame, but should not cause damage by leaving indentations.
 Choose colorful ribbons that reflect the look of the teen’s bedroom and hang them in varying lengths from the rod.
 Your teen may want to choose colors that are her school colors, or she may want to change the colors to reflect an upcoming holiday or season.
 Save the ribbons and reuse them when other looks are desired.

 Creating a statement at the entryway to a teen’s bedroom does not have to be an expensive endeavor.
 With some clever thinking and some out of the box ideas, you can quickly transform the space into an entryway that any teen will love.
-Whether your teen decides to decorate for the holidays or simply wants to match her room’s decor, the ideas above allow her to do that.
-She will enjoy the new look and you will enjoy the low-cost projects.
+Whether your teen decides to decorate for the holidays or simply wants to match their room’s decor, the ideas above allow her to do that.